ArokyaRoopak/spotcheck-react/README.md

 ### Seed

-To create sample purchases and   in the database, you can use the `seed.js` script.
+To create sample purchases and users in the database, you can use the `seed.js` script.
 Follow these steps:

 1. Navigate to the root of your project: